Gluten FREE * VEGAN * Whole Food Plant Based Recipes

 Do the above for at least 30 days to start seeing good results.
 In people with severe IBS or any type of extreme gut inflammation… check for food allergies and sensitivities.
 Ensure you are not eating foods that are further contributing to your inflammation and pain (nightshades).

-Walk after your meals, drink peppermint tea, don’t swallow air (carbonation, gum, straws).
+Walk after your meals, drink peppermint tea, and don’t swallow air (carbonation, gum, straws).

 SET UP YOUR KITCHEN!